NervanaSystems/ngraph/doc/sphinx/source/core/passes/passes.rst

 * Reduces sheer node count,
 * Provides mappability to MKL-DNN, which has an accelerated group convolution implementation, and
-* Eliminates unnecessary temporary nodes,
+* Eliminates unnecessary temporary nodes.
-* ... and so on.